zarbin/class11142020/README.md

 A career shift into FinTech and working for a company who's product and vision I believe in.

 ## Why did you choose FinTech as a career path?
 The potential for massive social change through finance technology (FinTech) is palpable.
-Banking the unbanked, streamlining access to capital and equity markets, decentrilizing authority all strike me as potetnially revolutionary change and I'd like to be part of it.
+Banking the unbanked, streamlining access to capital and equity markets, decentralized authority all strike me as potentially revolutionary change and I'd like to be part of it.

-## My Spirit Animal
+## My Spirit Animal :)
 ![I choose you Snorlax!](./images/Snorlax.jpg)